TanCans/NER/README.md

 ## **THE TEAM**

+- As a research partner of the Open!Next project, a small team has created the solution so as to contribute for OSH.
+- (Names?)
 - Who are you?
 Tell us a little bit about your team members and your background.
+- Our team has some basic Python skills.
 - Do you have all the skills covered?
 - What skills are you looking for?
 - How long have you been working on this project and where?